Testimony of Evil (Dead Men Don't Laugh)

 "Testimony of Evil (Dead Men Don't Laugh)" is the sixth and final episode of the short-lived TV series Police Squad!.
 The episode was directed by Joe Dante and written by Tino Insana and Robert Wuhl.
 The episode was produced by Robert K. Weiss.

 Plot

-A struggling comedian (played by William Conrad) owes money to the owner of a nightclub.
-When his body is discovered at the bottom of a cliff in a car crash, all the clues point to suicide.
-It's later discovered that the comedian was also a police informant on a drug ring he infiltrated at his nightclub.
-Frank (Leslie Nielsen) steps in and takes the place of the deceased at the nightclub in order to gather more clues.
+A struggling comedian (played by Danny Dayton) owes money to the owner of a nightclub.
+Following the discovery of the comedian's body at the bottom of a cliff in a car crash, it is initially believed that said accident was a suicide.
+However, it is later discovered that the comedian was also a police informant on a drug ring he infiltrated at his nightclub.
+Frank (Leslie Nielsen) intervenes and takes the place of the deceased at the nightclub in order to investigate further.